jozefvaclavik/redmine_multipass/README.markdown

 Feel free to submit patches via pull requests.
 I will review them and merge.

+For redmine 1.4 and older, see the right branch/tag, this one is suitable for 2.2

 #MultiPass SSO Authentication plugin for Redmine (v 0.0.1)

 This plugin is based on MultiPass gem (https://github.com/entp/multipass) and allows